 Smoky “Lizano” Salsa

 Did you fall in love with Lizano while visiting the beautiful country of Costa Rica?
-Me too!
-You can easily recreate the flavors of that delicious salsa in your own home!
+That’s what happened to me!
+You can easily recreate those same flavors of that delicious salsa in your own kitchen, and just like everything, fresh always tastes so much better.

 Lizano Salsa

 Lizano is everywhere you go in Costa Rica; you can find it in all the stores and on the table of every restaurant.
-Lizano is the magic ingredient in Gallo Pinto, a Costa Rican rice and bean staple (translated as spotted rooster).
+This flavorful salsa is the key ingredient when making Gallo Pinto, a Costa Rican rice and bean staple.
 There is no substitute in order to make Gallo Pinto, it has to be Lizano!
-In the two months that I spent in Costa Rica, I ate Gallo Pinto just about every day and absolutely fell in love with the dish!
+In the two months that I spent in Costa Rica, I ate Gallo Pinto just about every day, sometimes three times a day, and absolutely fell in love with the dish.

 Smoky “Lizano” Salsa